name: browserbase

 Typical Workflow

-browse open <url>— navigate to the pagebrowse snapshot— read the accessibility tree and get element refsbrowse click <ref>/browse t<text>/browse fill <selector> <value>— interactbrowse snapshot— confirm the action worked- Repeat 3-4 as needed
+browse open <url> --localor--remote— navigate to the pagebrowse snapshot— read the accessibility tree and get element refsbrowse click @ref/browse type <text>/browse fill @ref <value> [--press-enter]— interactbrowse snapshot— confirm the action worked- Repeat as needed

 browse stop— close the browser when done